Share this:

 Mamie Till-Mosley

-In this powerful and emotional book, the author displays the mother of Emmett Till recounting the story of her life, her son’s tragic death, and the dawn of the civil rights movement.
+In the powerful and emotional book, the author displays the mother of Emmett Till.
+Death of the Innocence recounts the story of life, the tragic death of Emmett, and the dawn of the civil rights movement.

 Just Mercy